 This process enables the Board to consider the effectiveness of the Group's management of its material business risks.

-During the Reporting Period, the Audit and Risk Committee reviewed the Group's risk management framework.
-As part of that review, the Audit and Risk Committee considered the findings of an external assessment performed by a specialist risk management consultancy of:
+During the Reporting Period, the Audit and Risk Committee reviewed the Group's risk management framework to satisfy itself that the framework continues to be sound.